shaefner-usgs/easy-web-forms/README.md

 ```

 This also works for adding inline content to the results following form submission.
 Note: Form's [isPosting()](#is-posting) and [isValid()](#is-valid) methods might be useful for controlling when the content is displayed.
 The content will be moved into place after the form/results are rendered.

+## Security

+All user-supplied input is sanitized using PHP [Data Filtering](http://www.php.net/manual/en/book.filter.php) and prepared statements are used to prevent SQL injection vulnerabilities.

 ## API Documentation